9 Critical Features Every Membership Management System Needs

-Virtual membership cards are a great way to leverage mobile apps to your organization’s, or even the planet’s benefit.
-Virtual membership cards function exactly like most physical membership cards do, but exist on your organization’s mobile app.
+Digital membership cards are a great way to leverage mobile apps to your organization’s, or even the planet’s benefit.
+Digital membership cards function exactly like most physical membership cards do, but exist on your organization’s mobile app.

 Physical membership cards act as a form of identification and a key of sorts.
 It’s common that membership cards unlock doors to facilities for members only, check in members at events, and even used as a way to confirm discounts for members on certain purchases.

-Virtual membership cards can do all these things by leveraging a smart phone’s myriad of sensors, GPS, camera, and so on, the virtual card becomes far more actionable, customizable, and of course more green, as there’s no longer need to print wasteful plastics anymore.
-Virtual cards are delivered and redacted digitally and instantly, making it far more seamless to manage memberships.
+Digital membership cards can do all these things by leveraging a smart phone’s myriad of sensors, GPS, camera, and so on, the digital card becomes far more actionable, customizable, and of course more green, as there’s no longer need to print wasteful plastics anymore.
+Digital cards are delivered and redacted digitally and instantly, making it far more seamless to manage memberships.

 Community & Member Directory

 Another great feature that doesn’t have to live on mobile apps, but instead both, are membership directories and communities for organizations.
 This basically allows your members to ‘log in’ to your website or mobile and use widgets from the platform on the website that gives members access to a database of members.
 Though, in best practice, it’s best to formulate communities which are basically separating your database into particular subjects that might appeal to certain sects of your membership or audience.

 This lets members network digitally and remotely and fosters a sense of connectedness in your organization.
 This is arguably one of the least required features, but it’s an easy enough one that we feel it should be a part of any platform, and removing the ability for members to log in is just one more degree of separation from an organization that member might be wanting.